rabbitholiness/Bitcoin-Core-App/pages/colors.md

 ## Confirmations

-These are used in the [block clock]({{ '/block-clock/' | relative_url }}) and may potentially be used in future UI additions to represent the number of confirmations a block or transaction has.
+These are used in the [block status]({{ '/block-status/' | relative_url }}) and may potentially be used in future UI additions to represent the number of confirmations a block or transaction has.

 <ol class="swatches -confirmations">
 	<li>